 These rules and regulations governing the Pacific Veterinary Conference are part of the exhibitor contract.
-The interpretation and enforcement of the rules and regulations by conference management is final.
+The interpretation and enforcement of the rules and regulations by conference management are final.
 All matters not specifically covered by these rules and regulations are subject to the decision of conference management.
+All determinations by the Pacific Veterinary Conference regarding the enforcement of rules, regulations, and conditions under this contract shall be final and binding.

 Assignment of Booth Space

 Priority is given to returning Pacific Veterinary Conference exhibitors based on points accumulated through the last conference.
-It is the Pacific Veterinary Conference’s policy to ensure that returning exhibitors receive priority booth assignment when applying to be an exhibitor.
-The priority point system is used to allocate exhibit space by January 16, 2019.
 After that, booths are assigned on a first-come, first-served basis regardless of accumulated points.
+Booth space is assigned to companies paid in full.

-Management reserves the right to make final determination of all space assignments, including changing the floor plan or reassigning booth if necessary, in the best interest of the Pacific Veterinary Conference.
+Management reserves the right to make final determination of all space assignments, including changing the floor plan or reassigning booth space if necessary, in the best interest of the Pacific Veterinary Conference.
 If exhibit space is sold out, companies will be placed on a waiting list based on date of receipt and payment of application.
 Management retains the right to refuse display space to any company whose goods and/or services are not, in the opinion of management, compatible with the general character and objectives of the Pacific Veterinary Conference and the California Veterinary Medical Association.
-See Booth Payment under Exhibitor Contract Information for additional details.

 Priority Point System